xiaoshan1994/xiaoshan1994.github.io/content/post/re/lca_course.md

 ### LCA Future (2010−2020): Decade of Life Cycle Sustainability Analysis
 ### Discussion
 ## 3. LCA-PR_Glossary-Flowchart-Unitprocess
+### Glossary
+From LCA Handbook (Guinée et al. 2002).
+Terms:
+**abiotic resource** /ˌeɪbaɪ'ɒtɪk/:
+a natural resource (including energy resources) regarded as non-living, e.g. zinc ore, crude oil, wind energy **allocation**
+→ multifunctionality and allocation
+**alternative**
+one of a set of product systems studied in a particular LCA, e.g. for comparison (note: some LCA steps are carried out for all alternatives together (e.g. selection of impact categories), while others are repeated for each alternative (e.g. characterisation)
+**area of protection**
+a cluster of category endpoints of recognisable value to society, viz. human health, natural resources, natural environment and man-made environment
+**average modeling**
+→ proportional modeling
+**background system/process**
+a system or process for which secondary data, viz. databases, public references, estimated data based on input-output analysis, are used in an LCA baseline method (model, impact category, LCA, etc.) a method (etc.) recommended in this Guide for operationalising an LCA or methodological step biotic resource a natural resource (including energy resources) regarded as living, e.g. rainforests, elephants casualty human injury or death due to direct, physical cause, e.g. explosion or traffic collision (but not indirect casualties, e.g. due to toxics) category endpoint * an attribute or aspect of the natural environment, human health, natural resources or the man-made environment identifying an issue of concern, e.g. loss of coral reefs or crops, damage to buildings category indicator * a quantifiable representation of an impact category, e.g. infrared radiative forcing for climate change category indicator result *
+→ indicator result
+cause-effect network
+→ environmental mechanism

 [^in]: There are basically 2 options for modelling your own disposal process: 1) connecting a waste flow out to an ecoinvent waste process (and accepting its data); 2) defining a new disposal process managing your specific waste, calculating 3 emissions yourself applying chemical reactions and mass balancing (IN=OUT) fulfilling the “3 emissions calculation requirement” below, and optionally copying data on economic inflows like electricity and fuel needs from an existing similar ecoinvent process.
 [^ec]: You cannot use the same process to fulfill the closed loop and the multifunctionality co-production requirements; you need separate processes for that.
 Closed loop also involves a multifunctional problem, but the solutions (either allocation or substitution) don’t change the results as will be/has been discussed in class.
 Therefore, you are also required to model a co-production process with at least one functional flow crossing the system boundary.